nwhitehead/pzretro/README.md

     ninja -C out/arm

+## Babel

+I had to convert the PuzzleScript JS sources to older version of JavaScript to make it compatible with Duktape, there were some issues with backtick literals (template strings).
+I used Babel and the CLI for this.
+Installed and converted the directory.

+    npm install --save-dev @babel/core @babel/cli
+    npm install @babel/preset-env
+    cd data/PuzzleScript/src
+    mkdir es5
+    npx babel js --out-dir es5

+The project level `.babelrc` configures some options to make it work (like turn off the "use strict").

 ## Compatibility

 Using the Ubuntu 22.04 default ARM cross compiler has a glibc that is too new for the SEGA Genesis Mini.
 I got errors like: